-Film is an art form and communication technology with considerable power to inform, persuade and motivate.
-Combine study of film history and analysis with hands-on audio, video and film production, screenwriting and an industry internship.
+Film is an art form and a communication technology with considerable power to inform, persuade and motivate.
+Combine study of film history and analysis with hands-on audio, video and film production, and screenwriting.

 Few skills are more in demand than the ability to write clearly.
-Choose courses in print, broadcast or online journalism.
-With a journalism minor, put skills learned in news reporting, editing and feature writing into practice in the final internship semester.
-Or put multimedia audio and video shooting, editing, producing and reporting skills into practice in the final internship semester with a broadcast journalism minor.
+Apply journalism skills learned in news reporting, editing and feature writing OR apply broadcast skills in multimedia audio and video shooting, editing, producing and reporting.

 Shape this minor to suit your career goals.
 Concentrate on media production with courses in writing for radio, television, film or broadcast news, along with audio, television and video field production.
 Or concentrate on media history and criticism with courses in film, television and radio history, criticism, social functions and mass media effects.